Ever seen price return to a supply or demand zone, fail to form a pin bar or engulfing pattern, but then reverse anyway?

 What Are Deep Dark Cloud Cover And Piercing Patterns?

-Deep Dark Cloud Cover and Piercing Patterns show up as a two-candle reversal pattern, kinda like their cousins, bullish and bearish engulfing patterns.
+Deep Dark Cloud Cover and Piercing Patterns show up as a two-candle reversal pattern, kind of like their cousins, bullish and bearish engulfing patterns.

 - The Deep Dark Cloud Cover = Bearish

 - The Deep Piercing Pattern = Bullish

 Made up of two opposing candles, these patterns take shape when the price almost engulfs the previous candle, but doesn’t quite close all the way.
 The 2nd candle ends up closing past the prior candle, not quite creating an engulf, but still showing the SM (smart money) cut deep into over the other side.

 Here’s what a Deep Dark Cloud Cover looks like…

 Keep an eye out for this pattern in supply zones.